AbdulWahab740/aw-resume-analyzer-and-interview-preperation/README.md

-# 📄 Resume Analyzer with LangChain & Gemini
+# 📄 AW Resume Analyzer and Interview Preperation

 An interactive web application built with **Streamlit**, **LangChain**, and **Gemini (Google Generative AI)** to intelligently analyze resumes and help job seekers improve their chances through ATS optimization, interview preparation, and expert resume reviews.